 How to enter

 - Our VIP judges are here to help you make your inventions the best they can be!
-Complete and submit your Project Plan by the deadline (26thJune 2023) and receive feedback from our panel of expert judges to make your final entry even better.
+Complete and submit your project plan by the deadline and receive feedback from our panel of expert judges to make your final entry even better.
 This step is optional, but taking the opportunity to receive and implement feedback will strengthen your entry and improve your chance of winning.
 We highly recommend this step!

-- Submit your Project Plan by 26 June 2023 and feedback will be provided by 21 July 2023.
-You’ll then have until 4 September 2023 to submit your final entry.
+- Send us your Project Plan by 24 June 2024 and feedback will be provided by 15 July 2024.
+You’ll then have until 2 September 2024 to submit your final entry.

-- Once you have ideated and tested your epic new solution, complete the online application form, and upload your entry using one of the approved entry formats.
-Regardless of whether you submit a project plan or not, you have until 4 September 2023 to get your entry in.
+- Once you have ideated, prototyped and tested your epic new solution, complete the online application form, and upload your entry using one of the approved entry formats.
+Regardless of whether you submit a project plan or not, you have until 2 September 2024 to get your entry in.

 - Tell us everything we need to know about you and your idea.
 What is the issue you’re addressing, what is your solution, who is it for, why is it different, and what inspired you?